Urszula Meyerin: Chamberlain

 When Sigismund III married again in 1605 in Kraków with a sister of his first wife, Constance of Austria, Urszula became her "close worries and consolations participant".
 She traveled in the Queen's carriage, dined with her at the same table, administered the court's treasury, and even assisted with official audiences with the King.
 Meyerin fostered the King's children and spoke to them mainly in Polish (their own mother communicated with them only in German).
 She never married and rejected all offers (even her great friend Albrycht Stanisław Radziwiłł).

 As a chamberlain she was very thrifty and dressed mainly in a black Spanish dress.
 She corresponded with Emperor Ferdinand II and the Pope and received a Golden Rose for an "exceptionally virtuous life".
-In 1617 during Władysław's expedition against Russia to regain the tsar's throne, he asked of her intervention in favour of Marcin Kazanowski who came into dispute with the Grand Hetman of Lithuania, Jan Karol Chodkiewicz.
+In 1617, during Władysław's expedition against Russia to regain the tsar's throne, he asked of her intervention in favour of Marcin Kazanowski who came into dispute with the Grand Hetman of Lithuania, Jan Karol Chodkiewicz.

-During the last year of Sigismund's life he was often seriously ill and Urszula become the real Polish Duke of Lerma, leaving him an increasingly peripheral figure.
-She signed official state documents instead of the King and received foreign ambassadors.
-After the King's death in 1632 the imperial diplomat Arnoldin Mathias von Clarstein who came to Warsaw, turned with his requests first to Urszula who promised to support him in his efforts to obtain a loan.
-When Urszula frightened the sum demanded, Prince Władysław unexpectedly entered the audience chambers of the deceased King, he found us sitting together, smiled and asked me if it's not the right time for us to deal with the matter on the outside, in the winter garden, as long as uberius coram de quo.
+During the last year of Sigismund's life, he was often seriously ill, and Urszula became the real Polish Duke of Lerma, leaving him an increasingly peripheral figure.
+She signed official state documents instead of the King, and received foreign ambassadors.
+After the King's death in 1632, the imperial diplomat Arnoldin Mathias von Clarstein who came to Warsaw turned with his requests first to Urszula, who promised to support him in his efforts to obtain a loan.
+When Urszula was frightened by the sum demanded, Prince Władysław unexpectedly entered the audience chambers of the deceased King, he found us sitting together, smiled and asked me if it's not the right time for us to deal with the matter on the outside, in the winter garden, as long as uberius coram de quo.

-Urszula died in 1635 at the Royal Castle and was buried in the Jesuit Church in Warsaw with a solemn burial ceremony, almost like a Queen.
+Urszula died in 1635 at the Royal Castle, and was buried in the Jesuit Church in Warsaw with a solemn burial ceremony, almost like a Queen.
 Her grave was plundered and destroyed by Swedish and German troops during the Deluge in the 1650s.